jackavh/pychess/README.md

 Creating a piece representation is accomplished by OR-ing two of these values together, for example a white rook would be `8 ^ 5 = 01101`

 ## TBD

-# The Parts of Chess

-What is chess made up of?
-Chess has
-1. A Board
-2. Moves
-3. Pieces
-4. Captures
-5.